Search for chargino-neutralino production with mass splittings near the electroweak scale in three-lepton final states in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Data and Monte Carlo simulation

 \section{Data and Monte Carlo simulation}

 The data used for this search were collected between 2015 and 2018 by the ATLAS experiment and correspond to an integrated luminosity of $139~\ifb$.
-The LHC collided protons at bunch-crossing intervals of 25~ns, with the average number of interactions per crossing measured in the dataset to be $\avgmu=34$.
+The LHC collided protons at bunch-crossing intervals of 25~ns, with the average number of interactions per crossing measured in the data set to be $\avgmu=34$.

 Monte Carlo (MC) simulation is used to model the expected contributions of various SM processes as well as possible SUSY signals.
 The MC simulation is also used to optimize the event selection criteria and estimate the systematic uncertainties of the event yield measurement.
 A full description of the MC simulation samples used is given below and summarized in Table~\ref{tab:MC}.
 For most SM backgrounds, the expected contributions are taken from MC simulation, either directly or after normalization to data in dedicated control regions.
 For \Zjets processes a data-driven method is used to predict the expected yield as described in Section~\ref{sec:background}, with MC simulation used in developing the method and estimating uncertainties.